klaidliadon/umbrella-content/en/communications/online-abuse/expert/s_how-to-respond-to-abuse.md

 *	Don't confront the person (online or otherwise); end all contact with them immediately.

-*	Filters your email account(s) to block their email address.
+*	Filter your email account(s) to block their email address.

 *	Block them from your social networking accounts and change the privacy settings to try to keep them accessing from your list of friends.